 Yes, Off-Nadir Delta is responsive and works on tablets and smartphones.
 However, for the best experience with detailed satellite imagery analysis, we recommend using a desktop or laptop computer with a larger screen.

-You can access Sentinel-1 C-Band SAR, Sentinel-2 Optical, NISAR/OPERA L-Band SAR, VIIRS Nighttime Lights (NASA Black Marble), and NASA FIRMS Active Fire hotspots.
+You can access Sentinel-1 C-Band SAR, Sentinel-2 Optical, OPERA RTC-S1 (analysis-ready, terrain-corrected Sentinel-1 SAR), VIIRS Nighttime Lights (NASA Black Marble), and NASA FIRMS Active Fire hotspots.
 Sentinel-1 radar works through clouds day or night.
 Sentinel-2 provides 10m resolution multispectral imagery.
-NISAR L-Band penetrates deep into vegetation for forest monitoring.
+OPERA RTC-S1 is analysis-ready Sentinel-1 imagery with terrain-induced radiometric distortions corrected, improving backscatter accuracy in hilly terrain.
 VIIRS shows nighttime artificial lighting patterns.
 FIRMS provides near real-time fire detection at 375m (VIIRS) and 1km (MODIS) resolution.

 Related questions: